-• This subject is designed to impart fundamental knowledge on the structure and functions of the various systems of the human body.

-- It also helps in understanding both homeostatic mechanisms. - The subject provides the basic knowledge required to understand the various disciplines of pharmacy. - To perform the hematological tests like blood cell counts, haemoglobin estimation, bleeding/clotting time etc and also record blood pressure, heart rate, pulse and respiratory volume. - It also gives coordinated working pattern of different organs of each system - Able to the interlinked mechanisms in the maintenance of normal functioning(homeostasis) of human body.
+- This subject is designed to impart fundamental knowledge on the structure andfunctions of the various systems of the human body. - It also helps in understanding both homeostatic mechanisms. - Identify the various tissues and organs of different systems of human body. - To perform the hematological tests like blood cell counts, haemoglobin estimation, bleeding/clotting time etc and also record blood pressure, heart rate, pulse and respiratory volume. - It also gives coordinated working pattern of different organs of each system - Able to the interlinked mechanisms in the maintenance of normal functioning(homeostasis) of the human body.

-Cos Course Outcomes Blooms Level CO1 Explain the gross morphology, structure and Understand functions of various organs of the humanbody.
-CO2 Describe the various homeostatic mechanisms and their Understand imbalances.
-CO3 Defend about Respiratory system and Urinary system's structure and Knowledge its function CO4 Explain about Endocrine system, organs and its function Understand CO5 Enumerate about Male and female reproductive systems Knowledge anatomy and physiology
+Cos Course Outcomes Blooms Level CO1 To explain the gross morphology, structure and Understand functions of various organs of the humanbody CO2 To describe the various homeostatic mechanisms and their Understand imbalances CO3 To identify and classify the various tissues and organs of different Apply systems of the human body CO4 To perform and interpret haematological and measure physiological Knowledge parameters like BP, heart rate, pulse, and respiratory volume CO5 To explain about Endocrine system, organs and its function Understand CO6 To enumerate about Male and female reproductive system's Knowledge anatomy and physiology

-Pos A b C D E f G Н I j k

-Cos
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11

 CO1 S

 CO2 S

 CO3 S

 CO4 S

 CO5 S

 CO6 S